 13. Britt McHenry

-Name | Britt McHenry |
+Full Name | Brittany May “Britt” McHenry |

-Date of birth | May 28, 1986 |
+Date of Birth | May 28, 1986 |

-Place of birth | Mount Holly, New Jersey, U.S |
+Birthplace | Mount Holly Township, New Jersey, U.S. |

 After playing soccer in college, Britt McHenry began her career as a sports anchor and reporter for ABC News in Washington, DC.
 In 2014, ESPN hired her after a short stint as a dugout reporter for the San Diego Padres.
 She’s been on several shows, including SportsCenter, NFL Live, and Baseball Tonight.